 On 15th of May 1922, this resulted in the signing in Geneva of the German-Polish Convention on Upper Silesia (Polish Konwencja genewska o Górnym Śląsku.
 German Deutsch-Polnisches Abkommen über Oberschlesien).

-According to the mandate of the convention, on 20th of June 1922, Germany ceded parts of Upper Silesia to Poland.
+According to the mandate of the convention, on the 20th of June 1922, Germany ceded parts of Upper Silesia to Poland.

 Consequences of partition for the economic and social life of the region

-The new borders resulted in the partition of coal mines, other industrial establishments and transport companies (including tramway, train and bus operators), that had previously been under the ownership of one company.
+The new borders resulted in the partition of coal mines, other industrial establishments and transport companies (including tramway, train and bus operators) that had previously been under the ownership of one company.

 Consequences of partition for the tramway system